-Best Use: Trekking, fishing
+Best use: Trekking, fishing

-You’ve got a nice wide bring that offers protection from the sun, a drawstring chin strap to keep the hat situated in the face of prevailing winds, and it’s constructed from a sturdy poly/cotton ripstop fabric that’s got a UPF rating of 50+.
+The LETHMIK Camouflage Hat brings to mind the original idea of what a boonie hat is supposed to be.
+You’ve got a nice wide brim that offers protection from the sun, a drawstring chin strap to keep the hat situated in the face of prevailing winds, and it’s constructed from a sturdy poly/cotton ripstop fabric that’s got a UPF rating of 50+.

 While not waterproof, the fabric has a high enough concentration of synthetic fibers that it should dry fairly quickly after being exposed to water, and can hold its shape after being shoved in your back pocket.

 The wide brim may get in the way if you’re going to be toting a lot of gear, but if you’re trekking or simply our fishing for the day this hat is perfect for you.
-You’ll get protection from the sun, it’ll dry easily if it gets wet or rained on, and it easily stored in a pocket or pouch without worrying about it losing its shape.
+You’ll get protection from the sun, it’ll dry easily if it gets wet or rained on, and it can be easily stored in a pocket or pouch without worrying about it losing its shape.

-Specific Features: 55% cotton, 45% polyester flexible fabric, metal pop-buttons on brim to secure sides if desired, fits small, but can stretch with use
+Specific features: 55% cotton, 45% polyester flexible fabric, metal pop-buttons on brim to secure sides if desired, fits small but can stretch with use

-Best Use: Backpacking, hunting
+Best use: Backpacking, hunting